 - Buried in Treasures Designed to address hoarding disorder and acquiring behavior, this workshop helps participants learn the skills to de-clutter and mitigate the drive to acquire.
 This 16-week course helps improve the training participant's life, increases their safety, and creates more living space for them and for their family.
-This group is held once per week for two hours and offers a judgement-free environment for people ready to make a change in their life. - Older Adult Behavioral Health Initiative (OABHI) This investment has placed professionals who specialize in behavioral health for older adults in local and regional community mental health programs.
-RVCOG SDS employs an Older Adult Behavioral Health Specialist (OABHS) who provides behavioral health training and complex case consultation, and addresses system barriers to care. - Dementia Training Teepa Snow: Positive Approach to Care trainings assist care partners (agencies, care providers, professionals) to better respond to the needs of individuals living with dementia.
+This group is held once per week for two hours and offers a judgement-free environment for people ready to make a change in their life. - Dementia Training Teepa Snow: Positive Approach to Care trainings assist care partners (agencies, care providers, professionals) to better respond to the needs of individuals living with dementia.
 These trainings are provided as part of the Older Adult Behavioral Health Initiative. - PEARLS (Program to Encourage Active and Rewarding Lives for Seniors) is an evidence-based treatment program for seniors with depression.
 PEARLS is for older adults (and all-age adults with epilepsy) with minor depression.
-This brief intervention program is delivered in the home with 8 visits and 4 follow-up calls over a period of 6 to 8 months. - Addressing Social Isolation The RVCOG SDS Food & Friends Program not only provides much needed nutrition to seniors and the disabled in our community; it is also a source of face to face connection for lonely and socially isolated individuals.
+This brief intervention program is delivered in the home with 8 visits and 4 follow-up calls over a period of 6 to 8 months.

+Addressing Social Isolation - The RVCOG SDS Food & Friends Program not only provides much needed nutrition to seniors and the disabled in our community; it is also a source of face-to-face connection for lonely and socially isolated individuals.
 Too often, the meal delivery volunteer is the only person that an individual may interact with in a given day.

 RVCOG SDS is also engaged in creating alternative programs to help address the need for greater behavioral health resources, such as our OPAL (Options for People to Address Loneliness) program.
 Using behavioral activation, action planning, and resource identification through Options Counseling, OPAL counselors provide support and encouragement in order to reduce stress, anxiety, depression, and feelings of loneliness and isolation.
-We are developing this program using a COVID ADRC/ACL Section 6 grant.
+RVCOG SDS developed this program using a COVID ADRC/ACL Section 6 grant, and has received grants from Jackson County Mental Health and two private donors to support this program, along with IIIB dollars.